ynotopec/coder-brain/README.md

 python -m coder_brain.cli \
   --task "Audit login flow" \
   --root /path/to/project \
+  --keywords login flow \
   --search "login" \
   --test pytest
 ```

+If you omit `--search` but still want a quick inspection, pass `--auto-search` along with `--keywords` (or let the agent derive
+them from the task description) to run a code search for the first keyword automatically.

 Or programmatically: